edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 ![space invaders](https://pbs.twimg.com/media/DmbNStSW0AEpAZs.jpg)
 <br>

 Sadly, in my haste I hadn't actually implemented input or sound yet so I couldn't move any further than the menu screen.
-I was also confused as the screen appeared to flicker slightly but this was due to me running my emulator far too slowly *(a chip 8 runs best at roughly ~500hz and I was running it at 60hz)* and the drawing operations being rather slow to begin with.
+I was also confused as the screen appeared to flicker slightly but this was due to me running my emulator far too slowly *(a CHIP-8 runs best at roughly ~500hz and I was running it at 60hz)* and the drawing operations being rather slow to begin with.
 I looked up some footage of other CHIP-8 emulators and when I saw the same oddness I breathed a sigh of relief.

 <br>
 <iframe width="480" height="360" src="https://www.youtube.com/embed/NVd5vOiGhNU" frameborder="0" allow="encrypted-media" allowfullscreen>